Dog Behaviour Training Essex

 Many owners search that way when life with their dog has started to feel stressful, emotional, or hard to untangle.
 What usually matters most is having somebody look at what the dog is communicating, what the current set-up is making harder, and what calm next steps will help most.

-Jennie's support is one to one, reward-based, and built around your real routine.
+Jennie's support is one to one, based on positive reinforcement, and built around your real routine.
 That makes it especially useful when behaviour is showing up at home, on walks, or in specific situations that a generic class cannot properly reflect.

 If what you really mean is "I need dog behaviour help near me and I want to understand the cost before I book," this page is designed to answer that clearly too.